COCS4950G7/COSC4950/README.md

 GUI.py ->        This is the GUI class which is responsible to all User-Interaction
                     and Display of information to the user.
 That's all it does.

-Networking.py -> This is the class that provides for all communication between the
-                    server and the nodes (for the distributed aspect).
+NetworkClient.py -> These are the class's that provides for all communication between the NetworkServer.py      server and the nodes (for the distributed aspect).

-Brute_Force.py ->This is the class that does all the work in regards to our Brute-Force
+Brute_Force.py -> This is the class that does all the work in regards to our Brute-Force capabilities.
-                    capabilities.
                      It talks only with the Controller.py class to get and give information.

+Dictionary.py -> This is the class that does all the work in regards to our Dictionary capabilities.
+                     It talks only with the Controller.py class to get and give information.

+dic.txt       -> this is the word file for use with the Dictionary.py, in future we hope to have some more,
+                     some could be simple dictionary words, others could be list of most common passwords.

+Rainbow.py ->    This is the class that does all the work in regards to our Rainbow Table capabilities.
+                     It talks only with the Controller.yp class to get and give information.